ganzm/AdvancedSystemsLab2013/code/mlmq/readme.txt

 ==========================================

-Some usefull start parameters for the Main class
+Some useful start parameters for the Main class
 ================================================